ankurpy/Titanic-Machine-Learning-Problem/README.md

 dtypes: float64(2), int64(5), object(5)
 memory usage: 83.6+ KB
 ```
-In test dataset, values are missing in Age, Cabin and Embarked.
+We can see that values are missing in Age, Cabin and Embarked.
 ```python
 ts.info()
 ```